What can you expect from your concrete slab foundation repair in Dallas?

+What can you expect from your concrete slab foundation repair in Dallas?
 Most homeowners have different concrete slab foundation repair expectations.
 They all expect that the foundation repair will last and solve their issue, but how that takes place is often different.

-Slab on grade foundations in Dallas are typically repaired using underpinning or piers.
-This article describes how the foundation and house reacts to the underpinning.
-The article will address elevations and look at walls, doors, windows, fireplaces, interior and exterior cracks, plumbing, roofs and effect upon other parts of the house.
+This article describes how the foundation and house react to the underpinning and will address elevations and look at walls, doors, windows, fireplaces, interior and exterior cracks, plumbing, roofs and effects upon other parts of the house.

+When a foundation fails, it affects many aspects of a house.
+We call this consequential damage to the house.
 Underpinning typically only lifts for 8-10 feet, because the slab is flexible.
 So if the piers are further than that from existing damage, the slab will probably not move upward during a lift.

 Elevation Gain/ Elevation Recovery

-The wooden structural members above the foundation have warped, and limit the expected elevation recovery.
+If the wooden structural members above the foundation have warped, and limit the expected elevation recovery.
 Very seldom will the elevation recovery be 100%.
 The expected elevation gain from underpinning is typically in the range of ½ to 2/3 of the elevation loss.
-The simple moral here is, don’t postpone concrete slab foundation repair.

 Walls Permanently Shift

 The movement may not be noticeable, but an outside wall at the bottom of the foundation fall line will typically lean out, even after the foundation repair.
 The reason for the permanent shift is that the wall is bolted to the dropping slab at a 90-degree angle.
-As the slab drops, the top of the wall pulls outward and stretches the roof system.
-When the slab is underpinned and lifted, the roof system exerts a force upon the top of the wall, restricting vertical movement.
-A typical lean may be 1-3 degrees.

 Windows and Doors May Stick